 Our knowledge of pregnenolone is at an exciting early stage.

-What we know is that this powerful hormone exerts beneficial effects on vital brain structures, improving how we think, learn, and remember.
+What we now know is that this potent hormone exerts beneficial effects on vital brain structures, improving how we think, learn, and remember.

-And, countless new studies are now in progress that will allow us to find out more about how pregnenolone can help protect and promote healthy brain operation.
+And, countless new studies are now happening now that will allow us to find out more about how pregnenolone can help protect and promote healthy brain operation.